Start Collecting: Art Under €2,500

 03

-Editions such as signed prints, photographs, and multiples allow you to own original works by leading contemporary and postwar artists at a fraction of the price of unique pieces.
+Limited edition prints, including signed prints, photographs, and artist multiples, allow you to own original works by leading contemporary and postwar artists at a fraction of the price of unique pieces.
 Because they are numbered and often limited in availability, editions maintain cultural and market significance while being more financially attainable.

 Works on paper — drawings, watercolors, or preparatory studies — provide an intimate view of an artist’s process.
 These pieces often reveal spontaneity and experimentation, making them rewarding for collectors who want to understand an artist’s practice beyond finished works.